 The study revealed an imbalance in the number of patients diagnosed with cancer between the lorcaserin and placebo groups.
 Of the 12,000 participants in the study, "462 (7.7 percent) patients treated with lorcaserin were diagnosed with 520 primary cancers compared to the placebo group, in which 423 (7.1 percent) patients were diagnosed with 470 cancers."

-The starting point is that you should ask your doctor, not a lawyer, right?
-That said, the FDA has recommended that patients talk to their doctors immediately about an alternative medication or weight-loss program.
+The starting point is you should ask your doctor, not a Belviq recall lawyer, right?
+The FDA has recommended that patients talk to their doctors immediately about an alternative medication or weight-loss program.
 It is generally safe to stop taking this medication right away.
 Is it always best to talk to your doctor before making changes to the medicines you take?
 Yes.

 Belviq is known to produce drug dependence, especially if taken in incorrect dosages.
 If you are worried about stopping the medication, talk to your doctor.
 Be sure to monitor your blood sugar or pressure if applicable.

 If you or someone you know has been diagnosed with cancer after taking Belviq or Belviq XR, our lawyers are here to fight for you.
-You can speak with one of our legal professionals at (800) 553-8082, or fill out an online form for a free consultation.
+You can speak with one of our lorcaserin cancer lawyers at (800) 553-8082, or fill out an online form for a free consultation.